-- Pure Energy: His main power, the control of all types of energy.
+- Pure Energy: His main power, dynakinesis, is the control of all types of energy.

-- Smarter Than You Look: As shown during the fight for New Delhi Behemoth is far smarter than it's given credit for.
+- Smarter Than You Look: As shown during the fight for New Delhi, Behemoth is far smarter than it appears.

 - Cyborg: Gained fins made of Defiant's nanotech due to an upgrade from the Simurgh.